openprocurement/openprocurement.auctions.dgf/docs/source/standard/auction.rst

    Period when Auction is conducted. `startDate` should be provided.

 :auctionUrl:
-    url
+   url, auto-generated, read-only

    A web address where auction is accessible for view.

 :awardPeriod:
    :ref:`period`, read-only